Colorado's High Country Trout

 Copyright © 2000-2012 by Al Marlowe.
 No reproduction, linking, or copying without permission.
 Reach Al at www.hiddenlakespress.com

 Al has written an ebook, "Fly Fishing the Flat Tops".
 You can order a copy through TroutGear.com.
 This digital ebook (in pdf format) gives descriptions and locations of almost every fishing opportunity in the Flat Tops.
 The cd is read with Adobe Reader (free) and contains color maps and photos.
-Also available as download.
+Also available as download or from Amazon or Barnes and Noble.